Christie Pits riot: Aftermath

-No one was killed in the riot.
 There was criticism of the police for not being ready to intervene, as they had been during previous potential problems in the Beach area.
 After the riot, Mayor Stewart warned against displaying the swastika and there were no further riots.

 The riot revealed the xenophobic attitudes toward Jews and other non-Anglo immigrants (such as Italian immigrants) among some Anglo Canadians.
 Jews represented the largest minority in Toronto in 1933 and were thus a target of xenophobic residents.
 The event had some parallels to the 1875 Jubilee riots, an outbreak of Protestant–Catholic sectarian violence in Toronto and Anti-Greek Riots which previously occurred in the city in 1918.

 Legacy

 Some sources have interpreted The Tragically Hip's 1999 single "Bobcaygeon" as alluding to the riots, as the song's lyrics contain the words "riot" and "Aryan".
 This has been disputed, as the song is set in a contemporary context rather than the 1930s, and the words do not appear in close conjunction; however, the same verse contains a reference to The Men They Couldn't Hang, who wrote "Ghosts of Cable Street", a song about the anti-fascist Battle of Cable Street riot in London in 1936.
+Their lyricism often combined separated historical events in the same song.
+“50 Mission Cap” has a similar historical twist.

 In August 2008, a Heritage Toronto plaque was presented to commemorate the 75th anniversary of the riot.

 The incident was depicted in two graphic novels, Christie Pits by Jamie Michaels and illustrated by Doug Fedrau in 2019 and The Good Fight by Ted Staunton and Josh Rosen (ill.) in 2021.